NLTGit/automated_infrastructure_compliance_framework/README.md

-Title: Automated Infrastructure Compliance Framework Link to automated deployment of the stack: https://aicf.nltmso.com
+# Automated Infrastructure Compliance Framework
-Summary: Write a summary here
-Contacts:
+Contacts: for help, email support@nltgis.com

 ##Menu-
 *What is AICF?